Since 2013, I have taught Mindfulness, Meditation and Resilience in thousands of courses, classes, workshops, and retreats.

-Bromley Mindfulness is the most established mindfulness training organisation in Bromley, and the surrounding areas.
+Bromley Mindfulness is the most established mindfulness training organisation in Bromley and the surrounding areas.

 This is a catchment area of over 1 million people.
 We have built a natural presence through our active and engaged student community.

-I learned for the first time that: I was not my thoughts, I was not my emotions, and that the present moment is all we ever have.
-That may not sound transformative, but for me, it made all the difference.
+The concepts I learned from The Power of Now changed my life.I learned for the first time that: I was not my thoughts, I was not my emotions, and that the present moment is all we ever have.
+That may not sound transformative, but it made a huge difference.

 Often, awareness is clouded by unhelpful thoughts and unwanted emotions.
 I began practising Presence in my day.